-This text explains various aspects of data security regarding the Hear Me Now project.
+This text explains various aspects of data security and information governance regarding the Hear Me Now project.

 Catalyst2 monitors the servers 24 hours a day, 7 days a week.
 They are responsible for maintaining the security and stability of the server itself (not Hear Me Now specifically, that responsibility lies with Maldaba).
 Catalyst2 operate the firewall protecting the servers, and monitor access to the servers to keep them secure.
 Back-ups of the data are taken by Catalyst2 every day and are stored in a different location to the live servers (still within the UK).

 Catalyst2 staff have access to the servers in order to keep the operating systems and underlying software up-to-date (“patching”).
 Maldaba staff have access to the servers to maintain, support, upgrade and enhance Hear Me Now.
 The only other group of people with access to the data on the servers are Hear Me Now app users (who can only access their own data) and remote users with whom the app users choose to share their boxes (and where applicable, have been vetted by their own organisation to access the app data).

 Non-personally identifiable data may be shared between Maldaba and relevant third parties (such as the NHS Trust providing the licences to users for example) in order to monitor app usage, and to compare this to provider-data to identify impact on patient outcomes.
 Data sharing is restricted only to app users who have entered the provider licence token.
 The provider exclusively has access to this analysis for users where the provider is paying for the licences.
 Other app users’ data is not shared.